Noricks/ECE438-Containerize/README.md

      - Cannot attach to a stopped container.
      - Do not use `exit` or `logout` to detach.
 Use `Ctrl-P + Ctrl-Q`.
    - `python3 command.py --stop_all` to stop all ECE438 containers.
    - `python3 command.py --remove_all` to remove all ECE438 containers.
+3. You will be dropped into `/repo` in the containers.
+Use `ls` to discover your code.

+## Note
+- I personally recommend using [Portainer](https://docs.portainer.io/v/ce-2.9/start/install/server/docker/linux) to manage the containers and images if you do not want to install Docker Desktop.